 You don’t want to add a Consumer Statement to your file because, as previously explained, it is completely ineffective in today’s credit environment and may actually be viewed negatively by future creditor grantors and others who will see your credit files.
 Also, forcing you to go to the creditor with whom you have a dispute seriously disadvantages you.
 The credit bureaus essentially require that you ask your adversary to serve as the judge and jury in your case.
 Of course, this doesn’t preclude you from going to your creditors and negotiating with them or trying to prove your claim.
 But my point is simply this: whenever you are unsatisfied with the results of a credit bureau investigation, neither of the options supplied by the credit agencies gives you much leverage.

-- i have no knowledge of this collection account
+- no knowledge of account dispute

-- what is the fastest way to dispute credit report
+- best way to dispute credit